 Players are allowed to use devices that measure distance only.
-The use of devices that gauge or measure other conditions that might affect a player’s play are not permitted, unless the additional feature that gauges or measures these conditions can be deactivated during competition.
+The use of devices that gauge or measure other conditions that might affect a player’s play are not permitted unless the additional feature that gauges or measures these conditions can be deactivated during competition.
 A player in breach of this rule will be subject to disqualification under Rule 14-3.

 Rule 1.
 Amateurism

-An amateur golfer is one who plays the game as a non-remunerative and non-profit making sport and who does not received remuneration of teaching golf or for other activities because of golf skill or reputation, except as provided in the Rules of Golf.
+An amateur golfer is one who plays the game as a non-remunerative and non-profit making sport and who does not receive remuneration of teaching golf or for other activities because of golf skill or reputation, except as provided in the Rules of Golf.

 Rule 2.
 Amateur Status